-1. Requests for information additional to that specified in regulatory technical standards adopted by the Commission under Article 50(6) of Directive 2013/36/EU shall be transmitted in written or electronic form to the appropriate contact persons identified in the contact list referred to in Article 3(2).
+1. Requests for information that concern information that is not required to be exchanged pursuant to regulatory technical standards adopted by the Commission in accordance with Article 50(6) of Directive 2013/36/EU shall be transmitted in written or electronic form to the appropriate contact persons identified in the contact list referred to in Article 3(2).

-- 2. Requests for additional information shall explain how the information is likely to help facilitate the safeguarding of financial stability and supervision or the examination of the conditions for the authorisation of an institution, and shall specify a reasonable time by which the response is requested taking into account nature and urgency of the request and information requested. - 3.
-A competent authority receiving a request for additional information shall provide the information without undue delay and shall make every effort to respond by the time indicated in the request. - 4.
-If the competent authority is unable to reply by the time indicated in the request it shall inform the competent authority that made the request without undue delay of the time by which it will provide its answer.
-If the information requested is not available, the competent authority receiving the request shall inform the competent authority that made the request accordingly.
+- 2. A request of the type referred to in paragraph 1 shall explain how the information is likely to facilitate supervision or monitoring of an institution by the competent authority making the request, the examination by that competent authority of the conditions for the authorisation of an institution or the protection of the stability of the financial system, and shall specify a reasonable time by which the response is requested taking into account nature and urgency of the request and information requested. - 3.
+A competent authority which receives a request of the type referred to in paragraph 1 shall provide the information without undue delay and shall make every effort to respond by the time indicated in the request.
+If that competent authority is unable to reply by the time indicated in the request it shall inform the competent authority that made the request without undue delay of the time by which it will provide its answer.
+If the information requested is not available, the competent authority which received the request shall inform the competent authority that made the request accordingly.

-TITLE IV
+CHAPTER IV